pypa/pip/docs/html/user_guide.rst

 * ``2025-03-16T12:30:00Z`` - Datetime in UTC
 * ``2025-03-16T12:30:00+05:00`` - Datetime in UTC offset

+For consistency across machines, use either UTC format (with 'Z' suffix) or UTC offset format (with timezone offset like '+05:00').
+Local timezone formats may produce different results on different machines.

 It also accepts a duration in the ``PnD`` format, where ``n`` is the number of days.
 This only considers packages uploaded at least ``n`` days ago.
+A day is always 24 hours; daylight savings and other time zone transitions are ignored.

-* ``P1D`` - uploaded at least 1 day ago
+* ``P3D`` - uploaded at least 3 days ago
 * ``P7D`` - uploaded at least 7 days ago
 * ``P30D`` - uploaded at least 30 days ago

 To override a duration set in configuration, pass ``P0D`` on the command line.

-For consistency across machines, use either UTC format (with 'Z' suffix) or UTC offset format (with timezone offset like '+05:00').
-Local timezone formats may produce different results on different machines.

 .. warning::